kangkana-d/House-Price-Determination/README.md

 **Downloads**

-Refer to the Dataset folder for data.
+Refer to the train.csv for inital file of the first set of raw data that was provided for analysis.

 **Data Definition**